-All staff working at School Name have receive regular training in school during staff meetings, 'twilights', 5 x Teacher Education Days (TED) across the year, online courses and through external providers.
-Training is carefully planned to address areas of expertise that require development students' needs and to ensure ongoing updates to training previously covered.
+All staff working at our School have receive regular training in school during staff meetings, 'twilights', 5 x Teacher Education Days (TED) across the year, online courses and through external providers.
+Training is carefully planned to address areas of expertise that require development students needs and to ensure ongoing updates to training previously covered.
 Training can be delivered by a variety of different people such as: school/trust staff, Speech and Language Therapists, Chadsgrove Specialist Teachers, Educational Psychologists and other outside professional agencies.
-School Name are also part of the Worcestershire and Chadsgrove SENDCo Network and all the SENDCo staff attend regular meetings and conferences with colleagues from across the county to share good practice and to keep up to date with developments within SEND.
+Our School is also part of the Worcestershire and Chadsgrove SENDCo Network and all the SENDCo's attend regular meetings and conferences with colleagues from across the county to share good practice and to keep up to date with developments within SEND.

-The following SEND training and qualifications have been undertaken by the staff at School Name.
+The following SEND training and qualifications have been undertaken by the staff at our School.
 Each school does also have access to the expertise at other schools within the Trust:

-Trust SEND Lead Mr. Daniel McEvilly - National Award in Special Educational Needs Co-ordination (NASENCO), PGCert: SpLD (Dyslexia), PGCert: SpLD (
+Trust SEND Lead Mr. Daniel McEvilly - National Award in Special Educational Needs Co-ordination (NASENCO), PGCert: SpLD (Dyslexia), PGCert: SpLD (Dyscalculia), Assessment Practicing Certificate (APC), MA in Education with a focus on Dyslexia Friendly Practice, Girls with Autism, Target 2 Safeguarding, Chadsgrove Network conference, Emotional Based School Avoidance.